Caribbean Netherlands: Bonaire, Sint Eustatius & Saba

 Practical information

-Currency - US dollar (USD) is used everywhere.
+Currency - US dollar (USD) is used on all three islands.

 Language - Dutch is the official language.